S-CHOI-S/RMA1Sim/README.md

 - The graph below shows the target direction values from left to right as __-π/2, -π/4, 0, π/4, and π/2__, respectively.

   <img src="https://github.com/S-CHOI-S/RMA1Sim/assets/113012648/63db6a47-4f31-43a5-b2f5-c95e3c5377f6"/>
-  &rarr; The error value increases as the robot moves.
+  ❗ The error value increases as the robot moves.

 - Enables the robot to change movements based on user commands.